vaishnavy98/formR/README.md

-# formR I Done form of Election
+# Registertion form for Election candidate